habib-chawki/issue-tracker-front/README.md

 As a user, I can update an issue's properties such as its description, summary, priority, type, points and assignee.

+### Details

+As a user, I can display the details of a particular issue.

 ### Remove

 As a user, I can remove issues from the product backlog.